What is a box? Five~sided container, with or without a top. Perfect to use in decorating. Let me show you 3 ways to style a box for Christmas decor.

 I bought this one in Jefferson, Texas, decades ago.
 Supposedly, it is a traditional ship captain’s storage box.
 Over the years, it has held everything from legos to DVDs to blankets.

-The first I did was wrap a garland of greenery and fairy lights around the candle stand.
+We have a tall metal candle stand with a glass insert next to one side of the staircase.
+The first thing I did was wrap a garland of greenery and fairy lights around the candle stand.

 Next, I opened the lid and filled it with cardboard boxes.
 Then I draped a piece of Christmas plaid flannel that I bought at Joann on the lid and over the cardboard boxes.
 My plan is to add either fringe or pom~poms to the flannel, but that will wait for now.